charlesrroberts/Free-Music-Archive-Analysis/index.md

 ![Image](docs/assets/fma/Dashboard 13.png)

 The above symbol map shows FMA artists located in Western Europe.
-The map shows us that there is a large FMA artist base in Western Europe, but the most popular FMA artists are located in the United States.
+The map shows us that there is a large FMA artist base in Western Europe, but the majority  FMA artists that I demonstrated to be popular are located in the United States.

 ## Conclusion

-The Experimental genre has the largest number of tracks on the FMA.
+The Experimental genre has the largest count of tracks on the FMA.
 Based on track listens and track interest _Podington Bear_ is the most popular artist followed by _Kevin Macleod, Chris Zabriskie_ and _Jahzzar_.
-The most popular contest album is “Entries” and the “Nameless: Hacker RPG Soundtrack” by _BoxCat Games_ is the most popular soundtrack album. _Chris Zabriskie’s_ album titled “Cylinders” is the most popular album by an individual artist.
-The most popular song on the FMA by an individual artist is “Night Owl” by _Broke For Free_ with the largest number of listens and interest.
+The most popular contest album is “Entries” and the “Nameless: Hacker RPG Soundtrack” by _BoxCat Games_ is the most popular soundtrack album.
+“Cylinders” by _Chris Zabriskie_ is the most popular album by an individual artist.
+The most popular song on the FMA by an individual artist is “Night Owl” by _Broke For Free_ with the largest count of listens and interest.

-Track listens and track interest are good indicators of popularity and are correlated based on my analysis.
-I found that there is a strong correlation between listens and interest for artists that have under 1 million track listens and interest counts.
-The most popular artists have a larger number of track interest counts than track listens.
-The correlation between listens and interest is present for the majority of artists on the FMA because as track listen count increases so does the track interest count.
+Track listens and track interest are good indicators of popularity on the FMA.
+I found that there is a correlation between track listens and track interest for artists that have under 1 million listens and interest counts.
+The popular artists have a larger number of track interest counts than track listens.
+The correlation between listens and interest is present for the majority of artists on the FMA because as track listen counts increase, track interest counts increase.

-I found that the majority of the most popular FMA artists are located in the United States along the west and east coasts.
-Western Europe has a large FMA artist base but the most popular FMA artists are located in the United States which is most likely due to the fact that the FMA was created by an American based radio station.
+I found the majority of the popular FMA artists are located in the United States along the west and east coasts.
+Western Europe has a large FMA artist base but the popular FMA artists are located in the United States which is most likely due to the fact that the FMA was created by an American based radio station.

 ## References